bharatv03/petshop-be/README.md

     cp .env.example .env

+    The below command will let your login procedure work smoothly

+    php artisan jwt:secret

 2. This command will activate your above file on the project for being able to use

     php artisan config:cache